EpsilonSolutions/netscaler-command-reference/docs/lb/lb-vserver/lb-vserver.md

 Any comments that you might want to associate with the virtual server.

 <b>l2Conn</b>
 Use Layer 2 parameters (channel number, MAC address, and VLAN ID) in addition to the 4-tuple (&lt;source IP&gt;:&lt;source port&gt;::&lt;destination IP&gt;:&lt;destination port&gt;) that is used to identify a connection.
 Allows multiple TCP and non-TCP connections with the same 4-tuple to co-exist on the NetScaler appliance.
 Possible values: ON, OFF

 <b>oracleServerVersion</b>
-Oracle server version
-Possible values: 10G, 11G
+Oracle server version Possible values: 10G, 11G Default value: 10G
-Default value: ORACLE_SERVER_10G

 <b>mssqlServerVersion</b>
 For a load balancing virtual server of type MSSQL, the Microsoft SQL Server version.
 Set this parameter if you expect some clients to run a version different from the version of the database.
 This setting provides compatibility between the client-side and server-side connections by ensuring that all communication conforms to the server's version.
-Possible values: 70, 2000, 2000SP1, 2005, 2008, 2008R2, 2012
+Possible values: 70, 2000, 2000SP1, 2005, 2008, 2008R2, 2012, 2014 Default value: 2008R2
-Default value: TDS_PROT_2008B

 <b>mysqlProtocolVersion</b>
 MySQL protocol version that the virtual server advertises to clients.
-Default value: NSA_MYSQL_PROTOCOL_VER_DEFAULT
+Default value: NSA_MYSQL_PROTOCOL_VER_DEFAULT Minimum value: 0

 <b>mysqlServerVersion</b>
 MySQL server version string that the virtual server advertises to clients.
 Default value: NSA_MYSQL_SERVER_VER_DEFAULT

 <b>mysqlCharacterSet</b>
 Character set that the virtual server advertises to clients.
-Default value: NSA_MYSQL_CHAR_SET_DEFAULT
+Default value: NSA_MYSQL_CHAR_SET_DEFAULT Minimum value: 0

 <b>mysqlServerCapabilities</b>
 Server capabilities that the virtual server advertises to clients.
-Default value: NSA_MYSQL_SVR_CAPABILITIES_DEFAULT
+Default value: NSA_MYSQL_SVR_CAPABILITIES_DEFAULT Minimum value: 0

 <b>appflowLog</b>
 Apply AppFlow logging to the virtual server.
-Possible values: ENABLED, DISABLED
-Default value: ENABLED
+Possible values: ENABLED, DISABLED Default value: ENABLED

 <b>netProfile</b>
 Name of the network profile to associate with the virtual server.
 If you set this parameter, the virtual server uses only the IP addresses in the network profile as source IP addresses when initiating connections with servers.

 <b>icmpVsrResponse</b>
 How the NetScaler appliance responds to ping requests received for an IP address that is common to one or more virtual servers.
-Available settings function as follows:
-* If set to PASSIVE on all the virtual servers that share the IP address, the appliance always responds to the ping requests.
-* If set to ACTIVE on all the virtual servers that share the IP address, the appliance responds to the ping requests if at least one of the virtual servers is UP.
+Available settings function as follows: * If set to PASSIVE on all the virtual servers that share the IP address, the appliance always responds to the ping requests. * If set to ACTIVE on all the virtual servers that share the IP address, the appliance responds to the ping requests if at least one of the virtual servers is UP.
+Otherwise, the appliance does not respond. * If set to ACTIVE on some virtual servers and PASSIVE on the others, the appliance responds if at least one virtual server with the ACTIVE setting is UP.
 Otherwise, the appliance does not respond.
-* If set to ACTIVE on some virtual servers and PASSIVE on the others, the appliance responds if at least one virtual server with the ACTIVE setting is UP.
-Otherwise, the appliance does not respond.
 Note: This parameter is available at the virtual server level.
 A similar parameter, ICMP Response, is available at the IP address level, for IPv4 addresses of type VIP.
 To set that parameter, use the add ip command in the CLI or the Create IP dialog box in the GUI.
-Possible values: PASSIVE, ACTIVE
+Possible values: PASSIVE, ACTIVE Default value: PASSIVE
-Default value: NS_VSR_PASSIVE

 <b>RHIstate</b>
 Route Health Injection (RHI) functionality of the NetSaler appliance for advertising the route of the VIP address associated with the virtual server.
-When Vserver RHI Level (RHI) parameter is set to VSVR_CNTRLD, the following are different RHI behaviors for the VIP address on the basis of RHIstate (RHI STATE) settings on the virtual servers associated with the VIP address:
-* If you set RHI STATE to PASSIVE on all virtual servers, the NetScaler ADC always advertises the route for the VIP address.
-* If you set RHI STATE to ACTIVE on all virtual servers, the NetScaler ADC advertises the route for the VIP address if at least one of the associated virtual servers is in UP state.
-* If you set RHI STATE to ACTIVE on some and PASSIVE on others, the NetScaler ADC advertises the route for the VIP address if at least one of the associated virtual servers, whose RHI STATE set to ACTIVE, is in UP state.
-Possible values: PASSIVE, ACTIVE
+When Vserver RHI Level (RHI) parameter is set to VSVR_CNTRLD, the following are different RHI behaviors for the VIP address on the basis of RHIstate (RHI STATE) settings on the virtual servers associated with the VIP address: * If you set RHI STATE to PASSIVE on all virtual servers, the NetScaler ADC always advertises the route for the VIP address. * If you set RHI STATE to ACTIVE on all virtual servers, the NetScaler ADC advertises the route for the VIP address if at least one of the associated virtual servers is in UP state. * If you set RHI STATE to ACTIVE on some and PASSIVE on others, the NetScaler ADC advertises the route for the VIP address if at least one of the associated virtual servers, whose RHI STATE set to ACTIVE, is in UP state.
+Possible values: PASSIVE, ACTIVE Default value: PASSIVE
-Default value: NS_VSR_PASSIVE

 <b>newServiceRequest</b>
 Number of requests, or percentage of the load on existing services, by which to increase the load on a new service at each interval in slow-start mode.
 A non-zero value indicates that slow-start is applicable.
 A zero value indicates that the global RR startup parameter is applied.
 Changing the value to zero will cause services currently in slow start to take the full traffic as determined by the LB method.
 Subsequently, any new services added will use the global RR factor.
-Default value: 0
+Default value: 0 Minimum value: 0

+<b>newServiceRequestUnit</b>
+Units in which to increment load at each interval in slow-start mode.
+Possible values: PER_SECOND, PERCENT Default value: PER_SECOND

 <b>newServiceRequestIncrementInterval</b>
 Interval, in seconds, between successive increments in the load on a new service or a service whose state has just changed from DOWN to UP.
 A value of 0 (zero) specifies manual slow start.
-Default value: 0
-Maximum value: 3600
+Default value: 0 Minimum value: 0 Maximum value: 3600

 <b>minAutoscaleMembers</b>
 Minimum number of members expected to be present when vserver is used in Autoscale.
-Default value: 0
-Maximum value: 5000
+Default value: 0 Minimum value: 0 Maximum value: 5000

 <b>maxAutoscaleMembers</b>
 Maximum number of members expected to be present when vserver is used in Autoscale.
-Default value: 0
-Maximum value: 5000
+Default value: 0 Minimum value: 0 Maximum value: 5000

 <b>persistAVPno</b>
 Persist AVP number for Diameter Persistency.
 In case this AVP is not defined in Base RFC 3588 and it is nested inside a Grouped AVP, define a sequence of AVP numbers (max 3) in order of parent to child.
 So say persist AVP number X is nested inside AVP Y which is nested in Z, then define the list as Z Y X Minimum value: 1

 <b>skippersistency</b>
 This argument decides the behavior incase the service which is selected from an existing persistence session has reached threshold.
-Possible values: Bypass, ReLb, None
+Possible values: Bypass, ReLb, None Default value: None
-Default value: NS_DONT_SKIPPERSIST

 <b>td</b>
 Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
 If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
-Minimum value: 0
-Maximum value: 4094
+Minimum value: 0 Maximum value: 4094

 <b>authnProfile</b>
 Name of the authentication profile to be used when authentication is turned on.

 <b>macmodeRetainvlan</b>
-This option is used to retain vlan information of incoming packet when macmode is enabled Possible values: ENABLED, DISABLED
-Default value: DISABLED
+This option is used to retain vlan information of incoming packet when macmode is enabled Possible values: ENABLED, DISABLED Default value: DISABLED

 <b>dbsLb</b>
 Enable database specific load balancing for MySQL and MSSQL service types.
-Possible values: ENABLED, DISABLED
-Default value: DISABLED
+Possible values: ENABLED, DISABLED Default value: DISABLED

 <b>dns64</b>
 This argument is for enabling/disabling the dns64 on lbvserver Possible values: ENABLED, DISABLED

 <b>bypassAAAA</b>
-If this option is enabled while resolving DNS64 query AAAA queries are not sent to back end dns server Possible values: YES, NO
-Default value: NO
+If this option is enabled while resolving DNS64 query AAAA queries are not sent to back end dns server Possible values: YES, NO Default value: NO

 <b>RecursionAvailable</b>
 When set to YES, this option causes the DNS replies from this vserver to have the RA bit turned on.
 Typically one would set this option to YES, when the vserver is load balancing a set of DNS servers thatsupport recursive queries.
-Possible values: YES, NO
-Default value: NO
+Possible values: YES, NO Default value: NO

 <b>processLocal</b>
 By turning on this option packets destined to a vserver in a cluster will not under go any steering.
 Turn this option for single packet request response mode or when the upstream device is performing a proper RSS for connection based distribution.
-Possible values: ENABLED, DISABLED
-Default value: DISABLED
+Possible values: ENABLED, DISABLED Default value: DISABLED

+<b>dnsProfileName</b>
+Name of the DNS profile to be associated with the VServer.
+DNS profile properties will be applied to the transactions processed by a VServer.
+This parameter is valid only for DNS and DNS-TCP VServers.

 ##Example

 add lb vserver http_vsvr http 10.102.1.10 80 To add multiple vservers at once use the following command: add lb vs http_vsvr[1-4] http 10.102.27.[115-118] 80 This command adds the vserver http_vsvr1 with the IP address 10.102.27.115, http_vsvr2 with 10.102.27.116, http_vsvr3 with 10.102.27.117 and http_vsvr4 with 10.102.27.118

 ##rm lb vserver